jon-lind-sn/fluent-tools/README.md

 # Fluent Tools

-Little helpers in addition to the built-in tooling to help you work with the new [Fluent](https://docs.servicenow.com/bundle/xanadu-api-reference/page/build/servicenow-sdk/concept/servicenow-fluent.html) (since Xanadu) and [JS Modules](https://docs.servicenow.com/bundle/washingtondc-api-reference/page/script/sdk/concept/servicenow-sdk.html) (since the Washington DC release) in ServiceNow for JavaScript developers using ServiceNow SDK (Now-SDK) with traditional assets such as business rules and script includes.
+Little helpers in addition to the built-in tooling to help you work with the new [Fluent](https://docs.servicenow.com/bundle/xanadu-api-reference/page/build/servicenow-sdk/concept/servicenow-fluent.html) (since Xanadu) and [ES Modules](https://docs.servicenow.com/bundle/washingtondc-api-reference/page/script/sdk/concept/servicenow-sdk.html) (since the Washington DC release) in ServiceNow for JavaScript developers using ServiceNow SDK (Now-SDK) with traditional assets such as business rules and script includes.

-## JS Module Relationship
+## ES Module Relationship

 Applies to: Washington DC, Xanadu